Not sure what to do in Sabah, Malaysia?

 Not only that, but you will taste the best food in Sabah at a homestay, trust me!
 Nothing beats a home-cooked meal.

-The best place to stay in a homestay in Sabah is in the rural village of Kg Mesilau, which is one of the many rural villages that nestles under Mount Kinabalu.
-Most of these villages offer homestays with much of the same offer, but if you’re considering this unique experience, check out Sabah Homestay to help you organize it.
+The best place to stay in a homestay in Sabah is in the rural town of Kundasang, which is one of the many rural areas that nestle under Mount Kinabalu.
+Most of these villages offer homestays with much of the same offer, but if you’re considering this unique experience, check out Kinabalu Valley Homestay!

 2. Hike Mount Kinabalu, Malaysia’s Tallest Mountain